gwu-libraries/sfm-ui/README.md

 [![Build Status](https://travis-ci.org/gwu-libraries/sfm-ui.svg?branch=master)](https://travis-ci.org/gwu-libraries/sfm-ui)

 Social Feed Manager (SFM) harvests social media data from multiple platforms' public APIs to help archivists, librarians, and researchers to build social media collections.
-[More information about the project itself.](http://gwu-libraries.github.io/sfm-ui) This is a re-architected version of an [earlier Social Feed Manager](https://github.com/gwu-libraries/social-feed-manager) which has been in use at GWU Libraries since 2012.
+[More information about the project itself.](http://gwu-libraries.github.io/sfm-ui)
+This is a re-architected version of an [earlier Social Feed Manager](https://github.com/gwu-libraries/social-feed-manager) which has been in use at GWU Libraries since 2012.

 ## Overview
-When complete, Social Feed Manager will allow users to:
+Social Feed Manager allows users to:
 * define collections comprising sets of targeted accounts, keywords, and other search strategies appropriate to different platforms.
 * authorize SFM to harvest data from platforms on the user's behalf.
 * view collection information and metadata about harvests.